For a client looking for crafts and genuine products!

 First, the glass is heated directly above the flame, and then the hot glass is mouth-blown into the required shape freely above the burner or using a special mold.
 For example, baubles, tree toppers, olives, rockets, spikes or bells are free-blown shapes.
 Learning how to blow glass shapes takes a long time — sometimes even years.
 A good blower of Christmas ornaments can blow dozens of ornaments per day.

 We transform the glass into emotions and wonder to embellish the Christmas holidays!

 Because nothing is too special for Christmas celebrations!

-GLASSOR offers an extensive selection of Christmas decorations made from glass, in all colours, shapes, designs, and finishes.
-Our most traditional products are glass baubles of different dimensions, but we also create tree toppers, bells, hearts and many other shapes and figurines.
-The innovation is our vision, together with passion for precision, elegance and quality.
-We are constantly searching for new materials, colours and decorating techniques to develop our traditional line of decor and contemporary range of products.
-All materials used for our production come from local suppliers or EU countries.
-Our manufacturing processes are in accordance with the regulations established by the competent state authorities and our quality management is framed by the SGS ISO 9001:2015 certification.
+GLASSOR offers an extensive selection of Christmas decorations, in all colours, shapes, designs, and finishes.
+The most traditional products are glass baubles of different dimensions, but also tree toppers, bells, hearts and many other shapes and figurine ornaments.
+Furthermore, GLASSOR every year presents several new collections.
+Materials used for GLASSOR’s production come from local suppliers or EU countries.
+All manufacturing processes are in accordance with the regulations established by the competent state authorities and the quality management is framed by the SGS ISO 9001:2015 certification.
 In 2015 Jicin production, located in the northern Czech Republic, was modernized to increase the manufacturing capacity and reduce its impact on the environment.

 Where do the glass Christmas decorations come from?